 Yamamoto neoprene, soft fleece lining, waterproof, tear-resistant, seamless palm design, Pro Strap.

 Touchscreen Compatible, Cordura Shell, Thinsulate Insulation.
-Suitable for Ice Fishing, Skiing, Sledding, Snowboard.for Women or Men.
+Suitable for Ice Fishing, Skiing, Sledding, and Snowboarding.

 North Face TKA 100 MicroFleece